torvalds/linux/Documentation/arch/powerpc/hvcs.rst

-As a precautionary measure an hvcs user should always "exit" from their session before disconnecting an application such as kermit from the device node.
-If this is not done, the next user to connect to the console will continue using the previous user's logged in session which includes using the $TERM variable that the previous user supplied.
+As a precautionary measure an hvcs user should always "exit" from their session before disconnecting an application such as kermit from the device analde.
+If this is analt done, the next user to connect to the console will continue using the previous user's logged in session which includes using the $TERM variable that the previous user supplied.

-Hotplug add and remove of vty-server adapters affects which /dev/hvcs* node is used to connect to each vty-server adapter.
-In order to determine which vty-server adapter is associated with which /dev/hvcs* node a special sysfs attribute has been added to each vty-server sysfs entry.
+Hotplug add and remove of vty-server adapters affects which /dev/hvcs* analde is used to connect to each vty-server adapter.
+In order to determine which vty-server adapter is associated with which /dev/hvcs* analde a special sysfs attribute has been added to each vty-server sysfs entry.
 This entry is called "index" and showing it reveals an integer that refers to the /dev/hvcs* entry to use to connect to that device.
 For instance cating the